hayatoito/google-step-tsp/README.md

   lecturers..
 - Don't get any assistance from any other people (e.g. your friends, professors, etc).
 - Use your best judgment when using third party libraries.
-No one wants to review your code which just uses third-party libraries.
+If it will be non-trivial for a reviewer to understand the library, it may be doing too much work that you could be learning from.
 - It is okay to use built-in libraries provided by programming languages, of course.